harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-pipeline-basics.md

 ### Failure Strategies

-Failure strategies defines how your stages and steps handle different failure conditions.
+Failure strategies define how your stages and steps handle different failure conditions.

 Each failure strategy is comprised of the following:
 * Error conditions that trigger the failure strategy.